-Special area teachers face unique challenges.
-These subject matter experts are tasked with imparting their expertise across grade levels, in small windows of time, often with an entire week between classes.
-They are also uniquely positioned to become experts in child development, supporting students as they grow and change year after year.
-This workshop addresses challenges in special area settings with core Responsive Classroom practices through a developmental lens.
+Special area teachers face unique challenges—tasked with imparting expertise across grade levels, in small windows of time, often with an entire week between classes.
+You are also uniquely positioned to become experts in child development, supporting students as they grow and change year after year.
+Learn how core Responsive Classroom practices can be used to explore the opportunities and address the challenges of special area settings.

 - Identify specific developmental patterns in students across grade levels

 - Generate ideas for how to manage a changing environment that serves a wide range of ages and stages